jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 2. You may experience difficulty toggling back and forth between containerized and non-containerized deployment, as node-sass bindings are OS-specific.
 If you see an error like 'No matching version of node-sass found'
    * if this error occurs when trying to deploy in the container, fix it by deleting the `node-modules/node-sass` folder, and then rerunning the load_env_secrets process
    * if the error is when you're trying to run locally, fix it by running `npm rebuild node-sass`

+## TROUBLE SHOOTING
+1. If the version you specified for Ruby is not the same as the version returned from running `ruby -v`, run `which ruby` to find out what path to Ruby is being used.
+The path should be something like: `<user>/.rbenv/shims/ruby`.
+If it is not, try adding `export PATH="$HOME/.rbenv/shims:$PATH"` to your `~/.bash_profile` to point it at the correct path.
+3. If, after adding your certificate as a trusted certificate, `localhost:3000` still claims that the certificate is not trusted you might need to update your system default configuration to "Always Trust".
+On MacOS this can be done in the keychain access app by clicking on the localhost cert and then in the Trust dropdown choosing "Always Trust".
+3. If you need to download Xcode for your rbenv install be aware that it can take a very long time (multiple hours) and if you are a Broad employee it is recommended you download through `selfservice` from BITS.
+4. If when trying to run `bundle install` you get an error like `Gem::Ext::BuildError: ERROR: Failed to build gem native extension.` you can try `gem install bson_ext -v '1.5.1' --source 'https://rubygems.org/' -- --with-cflags="-Wno-error=implicit-function-declaration"`